-U.S. Ex recutive Pay Overview 5 1. sec Which named executive officers' total compensation data are shown in the Executive Pay Overview 5 2.
-How is Total Compensation calculated?
-5 3.
-What inputs are used in ISS' Black-Scholes methodology?
-5 4.
-Why does ISS use the full option term for valuation purposes?
-6 5. pay How are the accumulated pensions, non-qualified deferred compensation, and potential termination ment figures calculated in the CEO Tally Sheet table?
-6. How are peer medians calculated for the Components of Pay table?
-6 Total Shareholder Return (TSR) and Financial/Operational Data 7 7.
+U.S. 6 xecutive Pay Overview 1 Se Which named executive officers' total compensation data are shown in the Executive Pay Overview ction?
+2 How is Total Compensation calculated?5 3 What inputs are used in ISS' Black-Scholes methodology?5 4 Why does ISS use the full option term for valuation purposes?6 5. p How are the accumulated pensions, non-qualified deferred compensation, and potential termination yment figures calculated in the CEO Tally Sheet table?
+6 How are peer medians calculated for the Components of Pay table?
+Tota Shareholder Return (TSR) and Financial/Operational Data7 7.
 Where does ISS obtain a company's TSR and financial/operational data?
-7 8.
-How does Compustat calculate a company's TSR and financial/operational measures?
-7 9.
-Why does CEO pay as percent of revenue or net income show as "N/A"?
-7 Manag gement Say-on-Pay (MSOP) and ISS' Executive Pay Evaluation 7 10.
-What is ISS' Executive Pay Evaluation policy?
-7 11. rec When may ISS' compensation-related recommendations affect director election vote commendations?
-7 12. ove If one or more directors received a negative recommendation in the prior year due to ISS' concerns compensation practices, will it have a bearing on the following year's recommendation?
-13. tak If a company receives low support for its say-on-pay proposal, how does ISS assess the board's action in response?
-14. What impact might an identified pay-for-performance misalignment have on equity plan proposals ?
-8 Pay-fo or-Performance Evaluation 9 15.
-How does ISS' quantitative pay-for-performance screen work?
-9 16.
-What are the four quantitative pay-for-performance screens?
-9 17.
-Will any of the quantitative pay-for-performance screens change for 2023?
-10 18. pro ogram metric?
-19. , , 20. · 21. use If a company has co-CEOs, or if there was a CEO transition, which CEO's pay is shown in the reported for the quantitative screen?
-22. rela How does the initial quantitative pay-for-performance analysis affect the ultimate compensation- ated vote recommendation?
-11 23. . , , , , , , , , , , , , , , , , , , , een?
-11 24.
-What are the factors that ISS considers in conducting the qualitative review of the pay-for-formance analysis?
-11 11 25. eva aluate the company's incentive programs?
-26. How does ISS use realizable pay in its analysis?
-12 27.
-How is realizable pay computed?
-12 28.
+8 How does Compustat calculate a company's TSR and financial/operational measures?7 9 Why does CEO pay as percent of revenue or net income show as "N/A"?
+Mana gement Say-on-Pay (MSOP) and ISS' Executive Pay Evaluation7 1 .
+What is ISS' Executive Pay Evaluation policy?7 1 re 1.
+O .
+If one or more directors received a negative recommendation in the prior year due to ISS' concerns er compensation practices, will it have a bearing on the following year's recommendation?
+1 ta .
+If a company receives low support for its say-on-pay proposal, how does ISS assess the board's actions ken in response?
+1 .
+What impact might an identified pay-for-performance misalignment have on equity plan proposals?8 Pay or-Performance Evaluation9 1 .
+How does ISS' quantitative pay-for-performance screen work?9 1 .
+What are the four quantitative pay-for-performance screens?9 1 .
+Will any of the pay-for-performance quantitative screens change for 2024?
+1: p .
+Given the use of TSR in ISS' quantitative screen, does ISS prefer companies use TSR as an incentive ogram metric?
+1: q .
+How does the Financial Performance Assessment (FPA) measure operate and how can it affect the antitative screen result?
+2) u .
+If a company has co-CEOs, or if there was a CEO transition, which CEO's pay is shown in the report and ed for the quantitative screen?
+2 re .
+How does the initial quantitative pay-for-performance analysis affect the ultimate compensation- ated vote recommendation?
+2: so .
+Do the "GAAP Financial Performance" and "3-Year Multiple of Median" displays affect the quantitative reen?
+2. p .
+What are the factors that ISS considers in conducting the qualitative review of the pay-for- rformance analysis?
+24 e1 .
+If a company received Low concern in the quantitative pay-for-performance model, will ISS still aluate the company's incentive programs?11 2 .
+How does ISS use realizable pay in its analysis?12 2 .
+How is realizable pay computed?12 2 .
 How does ISS calculate the "granted pay" that is compared to "realizable pay"?
-13